 Stage 4 Critical Systems Progress towards Students will be Students will be Students will be Students will be Students will be Students will be Students will be Students will be

-(CRSY) PLO able to critically able to select and able to choose able to make able to assess able to able to identify able to
+otage 4 (CRSY) PLO able to critically able to select and able to make able to assess able to identify able to

-assess a range of apply between pragmatic how teams comprehend, legal, ethical and comprehend the
+(6.15.7) .
+20 assess a range of between pragmatic how teams comprehend, legal, ethical and comprehend the

-complex appropriate different decisions over should be distill and explain societal motivation and
+complex appropriate different decisions over should be distill and explain 0 / motivation and

 scenarios at solutions to hardware- and the whole managed to complex responsibilities impact of cutting-

 different levels future safety- software-based development support the scenarios and edge research

-of abstraction critical problems solutions to and maintenance development and development
+of abstraction critical problems solutions to • development

-and determine achieve the right lifecycle maintenance of challenges
+and determine critical problems lifecycle maintenance of challenges

-how these can balance between systems
+how these can balance between systems onumenges

-be mitigated predictability and
+be mitigated predictability and 3,5005

 through process fault tolerance

-and design
+and design radic tolerance

-By working on by analysing how by applying a by studying by analysing how by taking part in by considering by practising and
+By working on by analysing how by applying a by studying by analysing how by studying how by taking part in by considering by practising and

-, , , range of different design individual accidents have lecture the potential delivering
+(and if applicable, accidents have range of different design individual accidents have lecture the potential delivering

 assessed occurred in the techniques in a solutions for decisions affect occurred due to discussions and impact of how solutions through

 through) past and how variety of given problems other parts of inappropriate through the systems are all activities in

-they might occur systems and the engineering teamwork and developed and the learning
+they might occur systems and the engineering teamwork and seminars given as developed and the learning

 in the future.
 In contexts lifecycle for a management, part of the operated design

 both open system.
-In the and what assessment
+In the and what assessment •

 assessment written open certification

 (presentation assessment, standards state

 and report), students will

 students will solve complex

 consider engineering

 different ways of problems

 using deciding what

 computational information is

 thinking at gathered as part

 different levels of the evidence

 of abstraction to and justifying

 address engineering

 significant real- decisions based

 world problems. on the limited

 information to

 support a safety

 case

-Stage 4 Cryptography Progress towards Students will be 2 Students will be
+Stage 4 Cryptography Progress towards Students will be Students will be

 Theory and PLO able to evaluate able to assess able to

-Applications appropriate how information n independently
+Applications appropriate how information independently

 (CTAP) criteria for may leak from select, review

 cryptographic physical and summarise

-strength and to implementatio leading edge
+strength and to implementations leading edge

 analyse of an algorithm research in a

 cryptographic (side channels) cryptographic

 algorithms and make topic, and apply

-against those recommendati on the knowledge
+against those recommendation the knowledge

 criteria using s to rectify such gained to new

-modern problems, and :0 problems
+modern problems, and to problems

 techniques, to make

 expose their independent

 weaknesses and assessments of

 propose how the strength of

-they may be given algorithm S
+they may be given algorithms

 strengthened

-By working on by studying the by implementing g by engaging with
+By working on by studying the by implementing by engaging with

 (and if applicable, principles behind cryptographic material

 assessed the construction algorithms and regarding leading

-through) of cryptographic attacks on ther ١, edge research in
+through) of cryptographic attacks on them, edge research in

 algorithms of and by studying cryptography

 various types how hardware

 (stream, block, and software

 public key) combinations

-contribute to tl ie
+contribute to the

 security and

-effectiveness o a
+effectiveness of a

 cryptosystem